apollographql/apollo-client/react-docs/source/partial-data.md

 })
 ```

-A component that implements the two queries could look like this:
+A component for the second scene that implements the two queries could look like this:
 ```jsx
 import React, { PropTypes, } from 'react' import { gql, graphql, compose, } from 'react-apollo'